-The new measures, which are being implemented at boarding gates, include random explosive trace checks on electronic devices, but stopped short of a complete ban on carrying such devices in cabin luggage – at this stage.
+The new measures, which are being implemented at boarding gates, include random explosive trace checks on electronic devices, but stopped short of a complete ban on carrying such devices in cabin luggage.

-A much more strict carry-on ban – on laptops, e-readers, cameras and almost any other electronic device that is not a phone – has been introduced on many flights into the US and U.K.
+A much more strict carry-on ban – on laptops, e-readers, cameras and almost any other electronic device that is not a phone – may occur on some flights into the US and U.K.

 In fact, these are probably the most significant restriction on air travel since liquids of more than 100ml were banned from carry-on luggage.

 At the time of writing this, the US and UK bans involved eight countries in the Middle East and North Africa.

 Unfortunately, the selection of certain airports And not others has only increased the inconsistencies from one country to another that have become the bane of a traveller’s life.